HelixNGC7293/DeforumStableDiffusionLocal/README.md

 python run.py --enable_animation_mode --settings "./runSettings_Template.txt" --model "v1-5-pruned-emaonly.ckpt"
 ```

-After installation you can try out following examples to see if the code is working
+After installation you can try out following examples to see if the code is working.
+You can also load customized dreambooth models by putting your model file into `./model` folder, and replace the `--model` parameter with the new model name.

 - 1. For generate still images:
 ```
 python run.py --settings "./examples/runSettings_StillImages.txt"